margaretmf/margaretmf.github.io/index.md

 <br>

 ## Hello!
 Welcome to Margaret Furr's site.
+It's also Meg Furr's site.

 <img class="profile-picture" src="me.jpg">

 ## Short Biography, **La Biografía** ##
 I am **Margaret Furr**, a graduate of the University of Virginia.
+I am also **Meg Furr**.
 My dream job is a **Design Researcher** role, and I would love to learn more about workplace architecture, the circular economy, and financial principles.
 As a classically educated historian, I care most about going back to the primary origin of ideas.

 **Me llamo Margarita, y estoy una graduada de la Universidad de Virginia.
+También, me llamo Meg.
 Mi sueño de trabajo es un rol como una investigadora de diseña, y quiero aprender mas sobre los edificios de oficinas, la economía circular, los principios financieros.
 Como una historiadora educada, tengo cuidado a mayoría de regresando al origen primario de las ideas.**

 The values that Thomas Jefferson and other founders shared in the Declaration of Independence and the active pursuit of Life, Liberty, and Happiness inspire me.